Ask Keri: It seems like everyone is talking about intermittent fasting. As an RD, do you recommend the practice?

-Intermittent fasting is a broad term that covers following a pattern of eating that involves a set amount of time where you don’t eat (or eat an incredibly restricted number of calories), followed by one in which you do.
+Intermittent fasting is a broad term that covers a pattern of eating that involves a set amount of time where you don’t eat (or eat an incredibly restricted number of calories), followed by one in which you do.

-While fasting may seem extreme and irregular, proponents argue that humans actually ate this way for most of history, since hunters-gatherers ate as food was available, not at set mealtimes.
+While fasting may seem extreme and irregular, proponents argue that humans actually ate this way for most of history, since hunters-gatherers ate when food was available, not at set mealtimes.
 Plus, fasting is an age-old part of nearly every religious tradition.

 The potential benefits of intermittent fasting

 The research on the health benefits of intermittent fasting is pretty interesting.

 Most people try it for weight loss.
 Research backs up its effectiveness in patients with Type 2 diabetes.
 The most basic reason it can work for that purpose is that you’re simply going to eat less when restricting calories to set time periods.
 Fasting also reprograms your metabolism.
 When your body isn’t getting energy from food, it turns to its other fuel source: stored fat.
 By breaking down more fat and shrinking the size of fat cells, you end up with fat loss, and as a result, weight loss.